 Join Digital Marketing Foundation MasterClass worth Rs 1999 FREE

-A Process-led Marketing based upon 7 P’s of Marketing makes certain 90% surer success.
+A Process-led Marketing based upon the 7 P’s of Marketing makes certain 90% success.

 The 7 p’s of marketing mix can be used in any combination to satisfy the wants of the customers.
 They are affected by internal and external environmental factors.
 Now, we will be covering the key details of 7 P’s of Marketing one by one, so without any further ado, let us get started-